LQR471814/nu_plugin_caldav/README.md

 The corresponding nushell record type for each Golang struct definition will have snake_case fields for public PascalCase fields on the Golang struct.
 Slices of structs will be treated as tables, rather than lists of records.
+Pointers to values will be treated as nullable values (ie. `oneof<type, nothing>`).

 > ```go
 > type Foo struct {